giis-uniovi/.github/profile/CONTRIBUTING.md

 Snapshots are published to GitHub packages with the name `<artifact>-<version>-<branch>-SNAPSHOT`

-To consume a snapshot from your development environment, ensure you run maven with the `-U` option and declare the GitHub repository in the pom.xml, example:
+To consume a snapshot from your development environment, ensure you run maven with the `-U` option and declare the GitHub repository in the pom.xml, e.g.
 ```xml
   <repositories>
     <repository>